 Q: Do you do other types of art?

 A: I’ve explored many different types of visual art and creative practices.
-Sculpture, printmaking, paper collage, painting, illustration, drawing, fashion design, toy design, graphic design, pattern making, woodworking, and probably others.
+Sculpture, printmaking, paper collage, painting, illustration, fashion design, toy design, graphic design, pattern making, woodworking, and probably others.
 Those are the ones I can think of.

 Q: Do you have a favorite textile that you've made?